ortus-docs/quick-docs/guide/getting-started/retrieving-entities.md

 | page | numeric | `false` | 1 | The page of results to return. |
 | maxRows | numeric | `false` | 25 | The number of rows to return. |

-Executes the configured query, and returns the entities in the configured qb simple pagination struct.
+Executes the configured query, eager loads any specified relations, and returns the entities in the configured qb simple pagination struct.

 ```javascript
 var posts = getInstance( "Post" )